by Martin Maenza

 “Wrong, my pretty,” the Marine Marauder finally explained.
 “You aren’t nobody.
 You’re somebody, somebody who once exhibited the abilities to command the creatures of the sea.”

 “What are you talking about?”
 Lisa said with denial in her voice.
 While the man was right, she wasn’t about to admit it.
-She very briefly possessed the abilities to breath underwater and to communicate with sea creatures, in exactly the same manner as Aquaman did.
+She very briefly possessed the abilities to breathe underwater and to communicate with sea creatures, in exactly the same manner as Aquaman did.
 But those powers had faded as mysteriously as they came.

 “Don’t be coy with me, Miss Morel,” the Marine Marauder snapped.
 “I know all about you and your little secrets.
 I got it straight from the horse’s mouth — your father!”